mjanv/twitch-history/README.md

 ## About

 > Twitch Story is a web application targeting Twitch viewers.
-It enables them to get a
+It enables them ...

 Current beta version of the application is available at [https://twitch-story.fly.dev/](https://twitch-story.fly.dev/).
 Data and account integrity are not guarranted.
 Known beta-testers: damienscaletta, babiilabilux.